Your browser is outdated!

 Skander Hathroubi

-Antimicrobial biomaterials development
+Antimicrobial coatings, biomaterials and hydrogels

-39 years old
+40 years old

-Available soon Open to opportunities
+Employed Open to opportunities

 PhD in Veterinary Science, Microbiology and Infectious Disease